Christian Dvorak: Montreal Canadiens (2021–2025)

 On September 4, 2021, Dvorak was traded by the Coyotes to the Montreal Canadiens in exchange for a 2022 first-round pick and a 2024 second-round pick.
 With the decision made by the Canadiens not to match an offer sheet tendered to 2018 third overall selection Jesperi Kotkaniemi, the team suddenly had a void to fill at the center position.
 Already subject to trade rumors for an extended period, Dvorak was seen as an ideal candidate to fill the positional in need.
 Dvorak made his debut for the Canadiens on September 27, 2021 in a pre-season game against the Toronto Maple Leafs, where he scored a goal and added three assists.
 The regular season began with major challenges for both Dvorak and the Canadiens, who experienced a historically bad season that led to much of the management brass being relieved of their duties.
 Dvorak was injured in January and missed two months of play, but saw his output improve on his return under new head coach Martin St. Louis.
 Collectively, he finished the season with a total of 11 goals and 22 assists in 56 games played.

 After beginning the 2022–23 season with no points through his first seven games, team head coach Martin St. Louis spoke about Dvorak's line, remarking, "they have to continue doing what they're doing.
 All the statistics we have on their game, all the chances they produce, the way they defend, they're very good, they just haven't gotten the results."
 Two days later, on October 29, Dvorak scored his first career hat-trick in a 7–4 victory over the St. Louis Blues, notching two goals within minutes of the third period and adding an empty netter at the end of the game.
 Thereafter, he skated in his 400th career NHL game on January 12, 2023, and registered his 200th career NHL point exactly one month later, before sustaining a season-ending knee injury during a 4–3 shootout loss to the Carolina Hurricanes in early March.

 On January 4, 2024, it was announced that Dvorak would miss the remainder of the 2023–24 season for yet another torn pectoral muscle, marking his second consecutive season-ending surgery after appearing in only 30 games during the course of the campaign.
 At the time of his injury, his faceoff percentage of 57.77% ranked eleventh across the entire NHL.

 During the course of the 2024–25 season, Dvorak played in his 500th career NHL game on January 23, 2025 versus the Detroit Red Wings and would record his 100th career NHL goal on March 15 in a game against the Florida Panthers.

 Philadelphia Flyers (2025–present)

-Entering the offseason as an unrestricted free agent, Dvorak agreed to a one-year contract with the Philadelphia Flyers on July 1, 2025.
+Entering the offseason as an unrestricted free agent, Dvorak was signed to a one-year contract by the Philadelphia Flyers on July 1, 2025.
+In January 2026, he agreed to a five-year extension with the team.